 , and aquatic biological diversity

-We are home to a variety of songbirds, native plants, seabirds, and the Hawaiian goose (nēnē).
+We are home to a variety of seabirds, songbirds, native plants, and the nēnē, or Hawaiian goose (Branta sandvicensis).

-Worldwide, human expansion and development has caused dramatic declines in native plants and animals.
+Worldwide, human expansion and development has caused dramatic declines in native plants, animals, and habitats.
 The National Wildlife Refuge system was established in 1903 to protect, restore, and conserve wildlife populations and their habitats.
-Currently National Wildlife Refuges are the largest acreage of public lands and waters set aside for fish, wildlife, and plants in the world – with more than 150 million acres and at least one National Wildlife Refuge in every state.
+Currently, National Wildlife Refuges encompass the largest acreage of public lands and waters set aside for fish, wildlife, and plants in the world – with more than 150 million acres and at least one National Wildlife Refuge in every state.

 Our volunteers, friends, and partners are integral to Kīlauea Point National Wildlife Refuge management.
 Volunteers support various Refuge programs including wildlife surveys, native plant restoration, visitor services, and facilities maintenance.